 - Go to the ID / user name / password help page and obtain your JJC username and password.

-- When COMPASS testing is complete and students with previous college credits have received their JJC Transfer Credit Evaluation, you must make an appointment with a Veterinary Medical Technology advisor to plan for the program.
+- When Placement Testing is complete and students with previous college credits have received their JJC Transfer Credit Evaluation, you must make an appointment with a Veterinary Medical Technology advisor to plan for the program.
 Call (815) 280-2746 to schedule an appointment with an advisor.